-Great Horned Owls Nesting - March - May - (NOTE 2020: Currently there are no active nests nearby) Some springs we have a chance for viewing and photographing Great Horn Owls nesting.
+Great Horned Owls Nesting - March - May - (NOTE 2021: Currently there is one nest on private property so visible but limited for photos.)
+Some springs we have a chance for viewing and photographing Great Horn Owls nesting.
 This is a very long shot but from early March through late May we can get good views.

 Cute Fuzzy Mammals - As the spring progresses we see more and more ground squirrels, chipmunks, and yellow-bellied marmots.
 All of them make great subjects, as on warm days they sit around on a warm rock a good bit getting ready for summer.
 May they become an everyday feature.
 80% chance to find with good weather.